 You can become an advocate of tackling food waste in Frome and a ‘friend of the fridge’ with a monthly donation of £2.50, £4.50, £7.50/ month or £20/month for business sponsors or people who really love the idea We will give you a “friend of the fridge badge” and sticker (to be picked up at the Welsh Mill Hub).
 You can set up a direct debit via Go Cardless, which you can cancel anytime.
 Just click on the amount you want to donate above.

 Make a one-off donation

-Help us grow community fridges in Frome and beyond with a one-off donation via Paypal.
+Help us grow community fridges in Frome and beyond with a one-off donation via our Local Giving page.

 The following only applies to businesses donating cooked or prepared food:

 - Label any food that has not got a “Use-by date” (i.e., surplus cooked food, bread), stating what it is, donator’s name and / or business, when it was donated and when it has to be used by, and whether it is safe to reheat.
 I will also package the food appropriately to avoid contamination.

 - Make sure that any previously heated food is cooled down quickly (down to 5oC within 90 mintues)